EC528-Fall-2023/PIR-against-FoundationDB/README.md

 ## 6. Release Planning

-1. Path ORAM Server Implementation
-- Implement the Path ORAM server, which includes the data shuffling mechanism within the tree structure.
+1. Research and Data Storage R/W [09/27/23]
+- Learning the architecture of the project and how the process as a whole works
+- Two core operations, read and write, be shown to execute with the foundationDB
-2. Path ORAM Client Integration
+2. Client & Server Communication and Attack Research[10/11/23]
-- Develop the Path ORAM client, allowing it to interact with the Path ORAM server and the FoundationDB Client.
+- Develop the Path ORAM client, allowing it to interact with the Path ORAM server and the FoundationDB Client. (already here)
+- Change in environments brought us a little behind schedule since we moved from Windows/Mac -> VM/Rocky Linux 9 -> NERC/rocky Linux 8, so the work in downloading and setting our VMs was not put to use
+- Researched a variety of possible attacks that we can replicate
+- Debug the PathORAM we intended to implement
-3. FoundationDB Client Integration
+3. FoundationDB Client Integration [10/25/23]
 - Integrate the FoundationDB Client into the system, ensuring that it communicates effectively with the Path ORAM Client.
 4. Performance Evaluation
 - Begin evaluating the system's performance, focusing on its efficiency and scalability.